pimutils/vdirsyncer/docs/config.rst

   pointing to one collection each.
 Specifying a collection multiple times won't make vdirsyncer sync that collection more than once.

-  If any collections don't exist, vdirsyncer will try to create them or raise an error, depending on the storages' configuration (see the ``create`` parameter for some storages).

   Furthermore, there are the special values ``"from a"`` and ``"from b"``, which tell vdirsyncer to try autodiscovery on a specific storage.